Prince Sadruddin Aga Khan, former UN refugee chief, dies in US-2003-05-13

 The prince died on Monday in hospital in Boston in the United States after a long illness, an official of one of his foundations told AFP.

-After a career in the United Nations that spanned nearly 40 years, the prince devoted himself to defence and environmental issues.
+After a career in the United Nations (news - web sites) that spanned nearly 40 years, the prince devoted himself to defence and environmental issues.

 Born in Paris in January 1933, Prince Sadruddin, whose name means "defender of the faith" in Arabic, was the younger son of Mahomed Shah Aga Khan III.

-After studies at Harvard University, the prince began his UN career in 1958, serving as the UN High Commissioner for Refugees (UNHCR) from 1965 to
+After studies at Harvard University, the prince began his UN career in 1958, serving as head of the UN High Commission for Refugees (UNHCR) from 1965 to 1977.

-Prince Sadruddin served during 1990-1991 as personal representative of the then UN secretary general, Javier Perez de Cuellar, for humanitarian assistance during the first Gulf war.
+Prince Sadruddin served during 1990-1991 as personal representative of the then UN secretary general, Javier Perez de Cuellar, for humanitarian assistance during the first Gulf war (news - web sites).

 An avid collector of Islamic art, the prince was also a founding publisher of The Paris Review literary journal, and wrote extensively on nuclear disarmament, humanitarian and environmental issues.